 Traditional and non-conventional education have their own merits and demerits.
 Though classroom learning is still preferred as a mode of teaching in many institutes, the popularity of online learning is slowly overshadowing traditional learning.
 As per Statista, 43% of U.S college students find digital learning technologies helpful.
 With growing demand, the interactive digital publishing industry is on the rise as well.
 Online learning offers interactivity, accessibility, and convenience that is making learning more engaging and stimulating.

-We have drawn a quick comparison between conventional and online learning, to build a case for publishers to consider making a shift to digital publishing.
+We have drawn a quick comparison of Online Learning VS Traditional Learning, to build a case for publishers to consider making a shift to digital publishing.

 About 92 percent of students worldwide are interested in personalized support and information on evaluation progress.
 Classroom learning enables personalization but limited to the learners physically present at the session.